| Having grown up near Lake Erie, I

 then offered an early retirement, so I took that and

+became a gentleman of leisure.
 Needing a hobby, I returned to my childhood interest

 trains and shipping.
 Around 1970 I began model railroading.